ooaklee/ghatd/docs/product-requirements/timezone-aware-streaks-and-reminders.md

 09:00 in their local timezone expects scheduler queries to become due at that local wall-clock time, not at 09:00 UTC.

-GHATD currently stores UTC timestamps consistently, which is still the right storage rule.
-The missing layer is explicit timezone-aware derivation for:
+GHATD stored UTC timestamps consistently, which remains the right storage rule.
+The missing layer at the time of this proposal was explicit timezone-aware derivation for:

 - streak period keys such as daily, weekly, and monthly keys;
 - reminder next-due timestamps derived from local wall-clock target times;